 Doctors and first responders base the diagnosis of exposure to a chemical weapon on the person's symptoms.
 They listen to the person's breathing.
 People with an initially noisy chest and prominent symptoms were likely exposed to a type 1 agent.
 People with a relatively quiet chest and whose shortness of breath is delayed were probably exposed to a type 2 agent.

 Chest x-ray may initially appear normal but later on develop characteristic abnormalities.
 Sometimes doctors insert a flexible tube with a camera into the airways (bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
-A bronchoscope has a camera at the end that allows a doctor to look... read more ) to see the extent of airway damage.
+A bronchoscope, a thin viewing tube with a light, has a camera at the... read more ) to see the extent of airway damage.
 Bronchoscopy can confirm damage done by type 1 agents but may miss early damage done by type 2 agents.